 - What is ME3?

-Mayor Barrett and the Milwaukee Economic Development Corporation (MEDC) have set aside funding for this sustainable manufacturing program in 2014, for Milwaukee's small and medium-sized manufacturers.
+Mayor Barrett and the Milwaukee Economic Development Corporation (MEDC) provided funding in 2014 for Milwaukee's small and medium-sized manufacturers.
 This program - Milwaukee E3 (ME3) - is a low-cost program to help manufacturers cut operating expenses while at the same time helping to minimize negative environmental impacts of their manufacturing processes and practices.

 - What will ME3 do for my business?